Updated: Jul 16

 This boy’s psyche (and heart) is in a terrible bind.
 On the one hand, he feels naturally inclined to learn what it means to be gentle and loving through play, and on the other hand, his father—whom the boy depends upon for survival and healthy emotional development—has made it clear that this exploration is not allowed.

 In this moment, the psychological part of the boy that was working to understand softness and caretaking is no longer safe to show itself.
-If this part continues to play with dolls, it could mean paternal abandonment, which could not only cause emotional turmoil, but also being cast out of the family, and ultimately starving in the woods somewhere (especially in the eyes of a three-year-old).
+If this part continues to play with dolls, it could mean paternal abandonment, which could not only cause emotional turmoil, but could also mean being cast out of the family, and ultimately starving in the woods somewhere (especially in the eyes of a three-year-old).

 Of course, this level of survival response is not within conscious awareness for the three year old, but his nervous system surely interprets the situation as that drastic, and his psyche must therefore comply and adapt.
 Sadly, playing with dolls just became impossible.